Frequently Asked Questions for First-Year Applicants

 In the spirit of a truly holistic and contextually aware review process, scores are considered in the context of the rest of the application and in conjunction with the application's other parts.
 A math score will prompt us to look at the relevant math curriculum, grades, and any related teacher comments.
 A writing score will prompt close evaluation of students’ essays and comments from teachers that may address use of feedback, willingness to tackle difficult subject matter, and even improvement in writing.
 Standardized test scores are one aspect of the application and never the sole reason for admission or denial.

 Yes!
-Students applying to Barnard can choose to self-report their test scores via the Common Application or Coalition application.
+Students applying to Barnard can choose to self-report their test scores via the Common Application or through our Self-Reported Testing Form within the Barnard application portal.
 We will use the self-reported scores for our application evaluation.
-If you are admitted to Barnard and choose to apply, we will require that you send your official testing record from the SAT or ACT.
+If you are admitted to Barnard and choose to enroll, we will require that you send your official testing record from the SAT or ACT.

 We no longer require SAT subject tests as part of our application review.
 Scores that are sent to Barnard are not included in our evaluation.